ubikorp/astro-lacking/src/content/post/playlists/2019-06-25-dumb-myself-down.md

   artist_slug: cheap-trick
   notes: The gentle version
 - sequence: 17
-  song: See You in Tokyo
+  song: See You In Tokyo
   artist: Books on Tape
   artist_slug: books-on-tape
   notes: Dark tradecraft